aditya-paliwal/AIND-Term_1-Project_2-Isolation/README.md

 ### Tournament

-The `tournament.py` script is used to evaluate the effectiveness of your custom heuristics.
-The script measures relative performance of your agent (named "Student" in the tournament) in a round-robin tournament against several other pre-defined agents.
+The `tournament.py` script is used to evaluate the effectiveness of our custom heuristics.
+The script measures relative performance of our agent (named "Student" in the tournament) in a round-robin tournament against several other pre-defined agents.
 The Student agent uses time-limited Iterative Deepening along with your custom heuristics.

 The performance of time-limited iterative deepening search is hardware dependent (faster hardware is expected to search deeper than slower hardware in the same amount of time).
 The script controls for these effects by also measuring the baseline performance of an agent called "ID_Improved" that uses Iterative Deepening and the improved_score heuristic defined in `sample_players.py`.
 Our goal is to develop a improved heuristic.